Getting Started with CodeLogician

 This lightweight shell interface lets coding agents invoke CodeLogician without installing Python dependencies.

-To install the full CodeLogician CLI:
+To install the CodeLogician CLI:

 curl -fsSL codelogician.dev/codelogician/install.sh | sh